abachman/sketchbook/drawing_on_pgraphics/README.md

 blend it onto Processing's main canvas, creating a shifting mess of colorful bubbles.

-I'm only drawing one moving image, but you see three copies.
-The rotations make it look like the objects are all moving different directions, but
+I'm only drawing one moving image, but you see three copies, one each in red, blue, and gree.
+The rotations are what make it look like the objects are all moving different directions.

 Result: